 Moreover, because a presentation can be broken down into single slides that can be freely arranged by the author, it is both flexible and modular.
 This makes it ideal for collecting information that evolves over time and distributing them to a wider audience.

 With its many benefits, it is not surprising that PowerPoint racks up impressive statistics as presented in the following image.

 This extensive use of the program only goes to show that it is highly likely for one to encounter PowerPoint presentations that can be used as a source for research.
-As such, learning to cite these presentations properly is important.
+As such, learning to cite these presentations and how to APA cite a PowerPoint presentation properly are important.
 This way, you can:

 - Avoid plagiarism.
 Undoubtedly, the ideas and statements of other researchers may often prove very important to your own research.
 However, simply borrowing these ideas can be a recipe for plagiarism.
 By properly citing where these ideas came from, you will be able to relay these ideas to your readers while giving credit to your source of data.

 - Allow readers to verify the data.
 More often than not, academic papers are vetted multiple times before they are approved.
 By properly citing your sources, you can simplify cross-checking for peer reviewers and editors and ultimately, expedite the editing and feedback process.
 On another note, this will help readers to also verify the data that you used.